-We are working to improve our health systems on a companywide basis under our Code of Conduct, which states “We are committed to providing a safe and healthy environment for all our stakeholders.”
+We are making Group-wide efforts to promote safety and health under our Code of Conduct, which states that “We are committed to providing a safe and healthy environment for all our stakeholders.”

-By way of secondary and tertiary preventive mental healthcare (such as early response to employees with mental health issues and support for their return to work), we continue to offer meetings and consultations with industrial healthcare staff at each of our sites.
-For employees who are taking time off, we have created and operate an internal program and manual for the return to work, use external back-to-work programs, and take other initiatives to provide them with thorough support for their return to work after recovery.
+For employees who have developed mental health problems, we continue to offer meetings and consultations with industrial healthcare staff at each of our offices and plants.
+For employees who are taking sick leave, we operate a program to support them in returning to work, including the use of external back-to-work programs and other initiatives to help them work smoothly after recovery.

 We simultaneously perform stress check survey at all offices and plants, including those with less than 50 employees, offering face-to-face guidance with physicians as needed for those diagnosed with high stress levels.
 We also analyze the survey results by attribute and changes in the results over time and share information with business divisions to identify issues and formulate countermeasures.
 Thus, we will continue to drive the creation of workplace environments that are comfortable for employees.

 At the Mitsubishi Materials Group, employee safety and health has been positioned as the top-priority issue.
 Accordingly, diverse initiatives have been taken at each office and plant.
 However, we have begun to see issues that should be addressed in a Group-wide manner, including issues associated with the aging of employees reflecting the declining birthrate and aging population, the promotion of mental health measures, and the balance between treatment and work.

 In response, we positioned employees' health management as a management issue and have decided to strategically work on health and productivity management in a Group-wide manner.
 We are engaging in activities for improving the mental and physical health of employees and their families, in collaboration with the Mitsubishi Materials Health Insurance Society.